nqminds/trustnetz/packages/docusaurus/docs/build5-docs/60-CA-Demo/620-steps-to-set-up.md

 }
 ```

+You can retrieve it using:
+`./volt config -i @yourVoltAlias`

 ### Run the VC schemas through the VC toolchain
 Open the `nist-brski/packages/schemas` directory in your clone of the github repository and follow the instructions in the README.md file.